laboon/CS1699_Fall2018/deliverables/3/deliverable3.md

 * Your GitHub username
 * A link to your private repository on GitHub with the Java files

+## Using Sample Code

+You are allowed to copy/paste/modify any sample code from the `./sample_code/*` subdirectories in order to complete this assignment.
+Do not copy code from other sources.

 ## Part 1: LaboonHash

 LaboonHash accepts an arbitrary-length string, applies standard Merkle-Damgard strengthening, and applies the compression function, `c`, defined below.